calirojas506/vue-inspector/README.md

 ## Features
 - Works with Vue.js 2
 - Reactive _(of course)_
-- Instance routes, data and computed properties inspection
+- Routes, data, Vuex and computed properties inspection
 - Integrated JavaScript _(basic)_ console for code execution and messages/errors logging
 - Navigation inside components and their children _(with inspection)_
 - Responsive and simple UI